NHSDigital/record-a-vaccination-guidance/app/adding-vaccines-and-batches.md

   title: How to use the service
   url: /guide
 previous:
-  title: Recording a vaccination
+  title: Managing users
-  url: /recording-a-vaccination
+  url: /managing-users
 next:
   title: If the service is unavailable
   url: /service-unavailable